2164-ServiceNow/newsupdates/README.md

 5. As a user, I want the website to be mobile-friendly so that I can access it easily on my smartphone
 6. As a user, I want to see current weather updates.
 7. As a user, I want to share the news in social media .
-8. As a registered user, I want to save articles to a bookmark list so that I can read them later.
+8. As a user, I want to save articles to a bookmark list so that I can read them later.

 **Collaborators:**